jonathanw82/Can_Share/README.md

 * Other websites are too cluttered and hard to navigate.
 * The user is able to create a login.
 * The user can create, update, delete and edit their own cans or bottles.
-* The user can rate other can that they may have had in the past.
+* The user can rate other cans that they may have had in the past.
-* Other websites fail to have infomation of places to purchase the product.
+* Other websites fail to have information of places to purchase the product.

 #### This website is:
 * Uncluttered and has an intuitive process to add edit and view beers.
-* Providing clear artwork and and details of each can.
+* Providing clear artwork and details of each can.

 ## Features:
-* All pages have a navigation bar across the top with with links to home, help, about, and friends login, however if you are loggedin the login turns to logout and topshelf is accessible.
+* All pages have a navigation bar across the top with links to home, help, about, and friends login, however if you are logged in the login turns to logout and topshelf is accessible.
 * The landing page has a call to action button to add a beer, Create.
 * The beer cellar displays the content of the database, Read.
 * The display cards have an edit button to edit the contents, Update